MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Save the changes and close the editor.

-1. Within the Bastion session to the **az12001a-vm1** Azure VM, generate passphrase-less SSH key by running:
+1. Within the Bastion session to the **az12001a-vm1** Azure virtual machine, generate passphrase-less SSH key by running:

    ```cli
    ssh-keygen -tdsa